JeffW12345/English-Draughts-Using-Spring-Boot/TO DO.md

 Can I get rid of amIRed and have a Colour object instead, for simplicity?

 Can we get rid of dictionaries by storing the clientIds in objects?

+Ensure README up-to-date and complete.
+Consider JavaDocs.
+Put notes about the GUI in the readme.